simonhw/seed-calendar/README.md

 Only one of two sections is displayed to the user at any given time: the information gathering section or the results section.
 When a user first visits or reloads the page, they are presented with the information section only.

 ### Information Section
+The purpose of the website is presented to the user and instructions on how to properly use the calculation features is explained in the first set of paragraphs.

 Three input options are required of a user:
 - the vegetable bed length
 - the vegetable bed width